MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/updatepolicy.md

     * The backoff period starts at 2 minutes, and grows exponentially (2 -> 4 -> 8 -> 16 ... minutes)
   * In any other case, any retry is the responsibility of the data owner.

-## Control Commands
+## Control commands

-* Use [.show table TABLE policy update](../management/update-policy.md#show-update-policy) to show the current update policy of a table.
+* Use [.show table policy update](../management/update-policy.md#show-update-policy) to show the current update policy of a table.
-* Use [.alter table TABLE policy update](../management/update-policy.md#alter-update-policy) to set the current update policy of a table.
+* Use [.alter table policy update](../management/update-policy.md#alter-update-policy) to set the current update policy of a table.
-* Use [.alter-merge table TABLE policy update](../management/update-policy.md#alter-merge-table-table-policy-update) to append to the current update policy of a table.
+* Use [.alter-merge table policy update](../management/update-policy.md#alter-merge-table-table-policy-update) to append to the current update policy of a table.
-* Use [.delete table TABLE policy update](../management/update-policy.md#delete-table-table-policy-update) to append to the current update policy of a table.
+* Use [.delete table policy update](../management/update-policy.md#delete-table-table-policy-update) to append to the current update policy of a table.

 ## Testing an update policy's performance impact